ni/niveristand-custom-device-handbook/docs/LabVIEW_Debugging_Techniques.md

 |Model Count      |The number of times the models have not completed their execution in time.|
 +-----------------+--------------------------------------------------------------------------+
 ```

 If the value of the count channels increase over time, the execution host is not achieving the desired loop rates.
 You can use the system channels in conjunction with an **[alarm](https://www.ni.com/documentation/en/veristand/latest/manual/add-configure-alarm/)** or **[procedure](https://www.ni.com/documentation/en/veristand/latest/manual/add-configure-procedure/)** to handle the event.

 #### System Monitor Custom Device

 The [System Monitor Custom Device](https://github.com/ni/niveristand-system-monitor-custom-device/releases) tracks memory resources and CPU usage on an RT target running the VeriStand Engine.
 Set the update rate (Hz) in System Explorer to determine how often the custom device checks CPU and memory usage and sends them to the corresponding channel.
 The VeriStand System Monitor can only be used on an RT target.
 The custom device returns an error if you target it to a Windows system.

-#### Telemetry Custom Device

-The [Telemetry Custom Device](https://github.com/ni/niveristand-telemetry-custom-device/releases) supports VeriStand benchmarking by helping you log system channels and monitor target resources.
-The usage data is logged to a TDMS file on the target that is running the VeriStand Engine.
+#### Distributed System Manager

+You can use the NI Distributed System Manager (DSM) to monitor the CPU and memory resources of an RT target.
+You must install System State Publisher on the RT target.
+This component runs a small daemon that publishes the system state to DSM.
+See **[NI Distributed System Manager for LabVIEW 2018 Help](https://zone.ni.com/reference/en-XX/help/371361R-01/sysman/sysman/)** » **[System Manager Overview](https://zone.ni.com/reference/en-XX/help/372572E-01/sysman/sysman_overview/)** » **[Monitor RT target resources](https://zone.ni.com/reference/en-XX/help/372572E-01/sysman/monitoring_resources/)** for more information.

+System State Publisher provides a periodic snapshot of utilization.
+Spikes and transients in CPU utilization will probably not be observable.
+If the system is very busy, it may not update DSM at all.
+You can use other debugging methods for a more accurate indication of resource utilization.

 #### Real-Time Trace Viewer

 VeriStand 2020 provides built-in support for using the **[Real-Time Trace Viewer](https://zone.ni.com/reference/en-XX/help/370715P-01/lvtracehelp/lv_tracetoolkit_help/)** and **[Real-Time Trace Viewer VIs](https://zone.ni.com/reference/en-XX/help/370715P-01/lvtrace/tracetoolkitvis_pal/)** to capture the timing and execution data of VI and thread events for applications running on an RT target.
 In a LabVIEW VI, select **Tools»Real-Time Module»Trace Viewer** to display the Real-Time Trace Viewer.
 For more info on how to use Real-Time Trace Viewer, in LabVIEW go to **Help>>LabVIEW Help>>Real-Time Module>>Real-Time Trace Viewer**.

 #### Additional Debugging Options for VeriStand
 Upon request, National Instrument may provide advanced debugging tools to help you resolve certain custom device issues.
 These tools are a last resort when all other debugging options have been exhausted.
 Please contact National Instruments for more information.

 #### Table of Debugging and Benchmarking Techniques

 You can use tools provided by LabVIEW and VeriStand to benchmark and debug your custom device.
-You can use the following table that displays various tools you can use to **[benchmark and debug VeriStand custom devices](https://www.ni.com/documentation/en/veristand/20.5/manual/custom-device-benchmark-debug/)**.
+You can use the following table that displays various tools you can use to **[benchmark and debug VeriStand custom devices](https://www.ni.com/documentation/en/veristand/latest/manual/custom-device-benchmark-debug/)**.